TRAVEL TIPS

 • Travelling to Away Game

-• Transport - The Tube and Double-Decker Buses:
+Transport - The Tube and Double-Decker Buses

-1) Your smart phone makes this easier than ever.
-Download the LTA web site here.
+1) Download the LTA web site here.

 3) From Heathrow: It is 45 min/£5.70 on the tube to Earl's Court.
 You then can begin taking a variety of options from Earl's Court and beyond.
 Or, you can take the Heathrow Express to Paddington Station, which is just 15 minutes for £25 each.
 The other immediate option is Gatwick, which is a smaller area airport but much more expensive and complicated commute into the city.